danzziy/Tic-Tac-GO/README.md

 # Tic-Tac-GO

-Tic-Tac-GO is a website with a GO backend and a Javascript frontend where people can play tic-tac-toe against there friends, family, and random people online.
+Tic-Tac-GO is a website with a GO backend and a Javascript frontend where people can play tic-tac-toe against their friends, family, and random people online.
 The vision for this site is to have users who enter the website be presented with two choices; to play with a friend or play with a stranger.
 Once a choice has been made, the user will either join an available room when playing with anotheruser or they will create a room to join with their friend.
 Once both parites are in the